rohinish404/monitor_uptime/README.md

 ## Configuration

 The service uses SQLAlchemy for database operations.
 Make sure to configure your database connection in `database.py`.
+For now instead of `.env`, the database url is already present in the same file.

 Environment variables (create a `.env` file):
 ```